Howdy, I’m Ángela 🖐

 Spanish Social Media and Program Coordinator at NutritionFacts.org

-Some of the things I’m in charge with include, but are not limited to:
+Some of the things I was in charge of include, but are not limited to:

-- Manage the translations of social media content using Asana
+- Managing the translations of social media content using Asana

-- Execute the transcreation and copywriting for new campaigns in Spanish
+- Executing the transcreation and copywriting for new campaigns in Spanish

-- Schedule Spanish content using both social media scheduling systems and the administrative functions of the platforms themselves
+- Scheduling Spanish content using social media scheduling systems

-- Work with the team on analyzing Spanish SM metrics and brainstorm new ideas to reach our strategic planning goals
+- Working with the team on analyzing Spanish SM metrics and brainstorming new ideas to reach our strategic planning goals

-- Translate and export Adobe graphics for use across platforms
+- Translating and exporting Adobe graphics for use across platforms

-- Proofread the weekly Spanish blog posts, as well as managing the volunteers involved in those translations
+- Proofreading the bi-weekly Spanish blog posts, as well as managing the volunteers involved in those translations

-FYI: Please beware that not all content seen in NutritionFacts’s platforms has been translated or edited by me; this includes social media.
-A lot of the translations are still done by volunteers.
+FYI: Please beware that not all content seen in NutritionFacts’ platforms was translated or edited by me; this includes social media.
+A high number of translations were done by volunteers.
+Furthermore, since I am no longer part of the team, I am not directly responsible for their current content.